Sobolev Gradient Ascent for Optimal Transport: Barycenter Optimization and Convergence Analysis: Introduction

 \subsection{Contribution and limitation}

-The goal of this paper is to compute the exact barycenter for a collection of input distributions supported on a regular grid with densities.
+The goal of this paper is to compute the exact barycenter for a collection of input distributions with densities discretized over a regular grid.
 We propose a novel \emph{constraint-free} and \emph{concave} formulation of the Wasserstein barycenter optimization problem that achieves strong duality.
 Our barycenter formulation fully operates in the dual space, thus avoiding the OT map computations in the primal problem.
 This unconstrained concave structure allows us to derive a computationally simple and efficient gradient method in an appropriate dual geometry.
-Remarkably, we show that, without the computationally expensive $c$-concave projection steps (or equivalently, the convex conjugate projection) in all existing algorithms, our proposed Sobolev gradient ascent (SGA) algorithm retains a strong algorithmic convergence guarantee.
+Remarkably, we show that, without the computationally expensive $c$-concave projection steps (or equivalently, the convex conjugate projection) in existing algorithms, our proposed Sobolev gradient ascent (SGA) algorithm retains a strong algorithmic convergence guarantee.
 In particular, we prove a global convergence rate that matches the rate of classical subgradient descent methods for minimizing nonsmooth convex functions in the Euclidean space~\citep{nesterov2013introductory,lan2020first}.
 We report via numerical studies on 2D and 3D examples to demonstrate the superior performance of SGA over all existing exact Wasserstein barycenter algorithms.

 On the other hand, we would like to mention some computational limitation of the current approach.
-The SGA algorithm is mainly designed to compute the Wasserstein barycenter of 2D and 3D distributions supported on the grid in a compact domain.
+The SGA algorithm is mainly designed to compute the Wasserstein barycenter of 2D and 3D distributions discretized over the grid in a compact domain.
 Since the grid size scales exponentially in the domain dimension, how to make the SGA approach viable to higher-dimensional domains is an open problem that we leave to future research.

-However, to the best of our knowledge, almost all existing barycenter algorithms such as those entropic methods implemented in the POT library~\cite{flamary2021pot} are limited to 2D problems, except for WDHA which can operate in the 3D high-resolution setting~\cite{KimYaoZhuChen2025_barycenter-nonconvex-concave}.
+However, to the best of our knowledge, all existing high-accuracy exact barycenter algorithms are limited to 2D or 3D problems.
+The entropic methods implemented in the POT library~\cite{flamary2021pot} are limited to the computation of barycenters for 2D distributions.
+For higher dimensional probles, existing literature either rely on nerual network based methods \citep{ICNNBarycenter2025, pmlr-v235-kolesov24a} or target a regularized notion of barycenter \citep{chi2023variational}, which trade numerical accuracy for scalability.